John Scott (editor)

-They met on 16 February 1821, at a farm between Camden Town and Hampstead.
+They met on 16 February 1821, close to the Chalk Farm Tavern between Camden Town and Hampstead.
 Christie did not fire in the first round, but there was a misunderstanding between the seconds, resulting in a second round.
-Scott was hit in the abdomen, and died 10 days later.
+Scott was hit in the abdomen, was taken to the Tavern and died 10 days later.
 Christie and his second were tried for wilful murder and acquitted; the collection for Scott's family was a notable radical cause.